BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

 ### Create the job
 1. In the Azure portal, click **Create a resource > Internet of Things > Stream Analytics job**.
 2. Name the job **asa_nyctaxi**, specify a subscription, resource group, and location.

-> **Note**: It's a good idea to place the job and the event hub in the same region for best performance and so that you don't pay to transfer data between regions.</br>
+  > **Note**: It's a good idea to place the job and the event hub in the same region for best performance and so that you don't pay to       transfer data between regions.

    ![New Stream Analytics Job details view](media/image09.png)